 Do Birds Reuse Their Nests?

-Hummingbird nests are not durable enough for repeated use.
-Typically the female will build a new nest for each brood, even within the same year.
+Hummingbird nests are not also durable enough for repeated use.
+Typically the female hummingbird will build a new nest for each brood, even within the same year.
 She may start construction before she finishes feeding the full-grown young from a previous one.
 In rare cases, a location is so good that females will build right on top of the remains of the old nest.

 Mourning dove nests are often flimsy and often fall apart, because the birds build them so quickly.

 Discover more fascinating facts about mourning doves.

 But birds that build nests in enclosed spaces, such as bluebirds or house wrens that use tree cavities or birdhouses, are somewhat more likely to use those spots for a second brood.
 Barn swallows may reuse an old nest, cleaning out some of the debris from the first brood and adding a new layer of mud to the rim.
 Other songbirds occasionally reuse a nest if it’s in good shape.
 Large birds like eagles or herons may reuse the same nest, but these species only raise one brood per year.

 Psst—here’s what to do if you find a nest, eggs or a baby bird.